Postpartum Depression & Perinatal Therapy in Portland

 Understand your emotions — making sense of the sadness, anger, or numbness you may feel

-Cope with Scary Thoughts — we’ll talk about Intrusive Thoughts and find healthy ways to cope with them
+Cope with Postpartum Worries — together we’ll find healthy ways to cope with them

 Build your support system — moms need support.
 We’ll work on helping you communicate your needs and reaching out for support.

-Processing your birth or postpartum experience — especially if it was difficult or traumatic
+Processing your Birth or Postpartum experience — especially if it was difficult or overwhelming

 Reconnect with yourself— finding your identity beyond just being “the mom”